hashicorp/waypoint-examples/kubernetes/go-multiworkspace/README.md

 This also presumes that dev and prod exist in vault under a KV secrets engine named `config`, with the path `gomultiapp/{dev,prod}/config.yml`

-This has been tested with an [HCP Vault](https://cloud.hashicorp.com/#vault) cluster peered to the AWS VPC that contiains the EKS cluster.
+This has been tested with an [HCP Vault](https://cloud.hashicorp.com/#vault) cluster peered to the AWS VPC that contains the EKS cluster.

 ### AWS setup